Uturuncu: Tomographic studies

 Magnetotelluric imaging of the volcano has found a number of high-conductivity anomalies below Uturuncu, including a wide, deep conductor that extends to the volcanic arc to the west and several shallower ones which ascend from the deep conductor that appears to coincide with the Altiplano–Puna magmatic body.
 The shallow conductors appear to relate to local volcanoes such as the Laguna Colorada vent but also Uturuncu; the latter conductor lies at 2–6 km depth, is less than 10 km wide, and may consist of molten rock with saline aqueous fluids.

 Seismic tomography has found a tooth-shaped anomaly that begins at 2 km depth and continues to over 80 km of depth.
 Such structures have been found at other volcanoes and explained by the presence of magma.
 Seismic activity concentrates at the top of this anomaly.
 Finally, tectonic stress patterns delineate a 40-80 km ring surrounding the volcano that may be prone to fracturing; such a ring could constitute a future pathway for magma transport or the margin of a future caldera.

 Threats

 Whether the ongoing unrest at Uturuncu is part of a benign process of the growth of a pluton or the prelude of a new eruption or even a caldera-forming eruption is as of 2008 an open question.
 A large caldera-forming eruption could have catastrophic, globe-spanning consequences as demonstrated by the 1815 eruption of Mount Tambora in Indonesia and the 1600 eruption of Huaynaputina in Peru; this possibility has resulted in international attention from the media and popular culture; the volcano's threat is depicted in the 2016 film Salt and Fire.
-Evidence does not unequivocally indicate that a future super-eruption such as past events in the region is possible and there is no indication for a near-future eruption, but there is potential for a smaller eruption.
+Evidence does not unequivocally indicate that a future super-eruption such as past events in the region is possible and there is no indication for a near-future eruption nor of the volcanic system being ready for activity, but there is potential for a smaller eruption.